 Consider all the other areas your nonprofit will need to address like volunteers, Board development, and fundraising.

 A food pantry’s mission may seem simple: provide food to people who need it.
 But food pantries often have many goals beyond just providing food.
 What kind of food will the pantry serve?
 Will some of it be fresh?
 Will there be quality standards?
 Will anyone be able to access food, or will there be eligibility requirements?
 What will the shopping experience be like?
 Will customers get to choose their food?
 Or will they receive a pre-packed box of items?
 What about people who need the food but cannot come to the pantry, particularly elderly and disabled people?
 Will the pantry deliver food?

 Strategic planning is where tough issues get hashed out by people who care deeply about the organization.
-If through strategic planning participants set a goal of providing 10 servings of fresh produce in each food box, you can then figure out the strategy for working with local gardeners, farmers, or grocery stores to get produce donated.
+If through the strategic planning process, it’s decided that you’ll provide 10 servings of fresh produce in each food box, you can then figure out the strategy for working with local gardeners, farmers, or grocery stores to get produce donated.
 Or figure out how to raise the money needed to purchase that food.

 Look, a goal is not a goal if you don’t have a way to measure it.
 A crucial piece of strategic planning is setting goals you can measure.

 Eradicating hunger in your community is not a goal.
 It’s a vision.
 But eliminating a waiting list for your food pantry is a measurable goal.
 As is doubling the number of food boxes you give out in a year.

 Serving as many teens as possible through your youth program is not a goal.
 How many teens do you want to serve in years one, two, and three?
 Maybe you want to serve 150, then 175, and then 200.
 There may be more teens in your community that need support.
 The strategic planning process can help you and your team acknowledge your limits and set realistic, measurable goals.